dreamgrove/dreamgrove/content/balance/guide/rotation.md

 ### Arcanic Pulsar

 To maximize your Arcanic Pulsar windows, you should slightly change your playstyle upon getting the 8th stack of this effect and before casting your 9th Starsurge.
-What this means is you should pool to at least 84 Astral Power before the 9th Starsurge.
+What this means is you should pool to at least 75 Astral Power before the 9th Starsurge.
 If your 9th Starsurge happens to be within the last 8 seconds of Starlord, you should cancelaura the Starlord buff (if you're minmaxing with the cancelaura macro).
-Basically, you're aiming to get 2 Starsurges within the 6 second Pulsar window.
+Basically, you're aiming to get 2 Starsurges within the 6 second Pulsar window and then end the Pulsar window with a DoT cast of your lowest duration instant cast DoT if you can't fit another Solar Wrath in.